DRFTA/gordon-rookie-reardon/README.md

 <br><br>
 ## Introduction

-The story of Gordon "Rookie" Reardon is more than a biography; it is the heartbeat of New Zealand basketball's evolution.
+The story of Gordon "Rookie" Reardon is more than a biography, it is the heartbeat of New Zealand basketball's evolution.
 From the raw, amateur courts of the late 1960s to the historic, ceiling-shattering triumphs of the late 1970s, Reardon did not just play the game, he redefined it.

 His career stands as a testament to the power of unwavering resilience, proving that with enough heart, passion, and tactical brilliance, one individual can change the trajectory of an entire nation's sporting landscape.